apache/arrow/docs/source/python/compute.rst

    first parameter of any user-defined-function.
 The idea is to make available passing required meta-data across an application which would be important for UDFs.

-Calling a UDF directly using :func:`pyarrow.compute.call_function`,
+You can call a user-defined function directly using :func:`pyarrow.compute.call_function`:

 .. code-block:: python